DePaul University > Academics > Undergraduate > Majors > Criminology

 Improve the criminal legal system

-The criminology program will prepare you to study the frequency, location and causes of crime.
+The criminology major will prepare you to study the frequency, location and causes of crime.
 You’ll learn how to collect data, analyze your findings and present policy recommendations.
 A Bachelor of Arts in criminology will provide you with the analytical, research and organizational skills needed to improve the criminal legal system for both victims and offenders.

 A criminology degree provides you with a foundation for graduate work in law, social work, sociology, public policy and public health.
-We offer the 3+3 BA/JD Program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
+We offer the 3+3 BA/JD Major, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.

 Classes